 As the proud owner of a Thor Motor Coach, you want to trust that your unit will continue to perform at its peak.
 To ensure this Thor Motor Coach has provided you this checklist of the responsibilities of the Thor Motor Coach owner.
-Please refer to the Maintenance Schedule to determine when your inspections should take place.
+Please make sure that this list is carefully observed and adhered to in order to maintain your Limited Warranty.

-OWNER RESPONSIBILITY
+OWNER RESPONSIBILITY CHECKLIST